Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 [Asserts]
 body contains "<h1>Welcome!</h1>"
 ```
+{% endraw %}

 > Precise the encoding used to decode the text body.

 ### Bytes assert

 Check the value of the received HTTP response body as a bytestream.
 Body assert
 consists of the keyword `bytes` followed by a predicate function and value.

+{% raw %}
 ```hurl
 GET https://example.org/data.bin